backstage/backstage/docs/features/kubernetes/configuration.md

 dashboard.

-The supported dashboards are: `standard`, `rancher`, `openshift`, `gke`, `aks`, `eks` However, not all of them are implemented yet, so please contribute!
+The supported dashboards are: `standard`, `rancher`, `openshift`, `gke`, `aks`, `eks`.
+However, not all of them are implemented yet, so please contribute!

 Note that it will default to the regular dashboard provided by the Kubernetes project (`standard`), that can run in any Kubernetes cluster.

+Note that for the `gke` app, you must provide additional information in the `dashboardParameters` option.

 Note that you can add your own formatter by registering it to the `clusterLinksFormatters` dictionary, in the app project.